-Magnesium has been extremely popular for years, and we are often asked which form is best absorbed.
-Therefore, we explain it below.
+Magnesium has been hugely popular for years, and we regularly get asked which forms exist and which forms are better absorbed—so below we explain how it works.

-Try the free Magnesium selection guide
+Take the free Magnesium selection guide

-There are many different forms of magnesium, such as magnesium citrate, taurate, and bisglycinate.
+There are many different forms of magnesium, such as magnesium citrate, taurate and bisglycinate.
 Start the selection guide and discover which form best suits your goals.

 Magnesium selection guide